Nevanlinna theory of the Hahn difference operators and its applications: Logarithmic derivative lemma for Hahn difference operators and its application

-Before the proof of Theorem \ref{thm3.1}, we should introduce some lemmas.
-The first lemma is a sum of [\cite{BH}, Theorem 1.1] and [\cite{zhang}, Theorem 1.1]. \begin{lem} Let $g$ be a non-constant meromorphic function with $\rho(g)=0$, and $q\in\mathbb{C}\setminus\{0\}$, then
+In order to prove Theorem \ref{thm3.1} in the following, we should introduce some lemmas.
+The first lemma is a summary of [3, Theorem 1.1] and [47, Theorem 1.1]. \begin{lemma}\cite{BH, zhang} Let $g$ be a non-constant meromorphic function with zero order, and $q\in\mathbb{C}\setminus\{0\}$.
+Then

-hold for all $r\in E_{1}$, where set $E_{1}$ of logarithmic density 1. \end{lem} The second lemma is the logarithmic derivative lemma for \(g(z+c)\), which can be found in [\cite{HK1}, Corollary 1.2.1]. \begin{lem} Let $g$ be a non-constant meromorphic function with $\rho(g)<\infty$, and $c\in\mathbb{C}, \delta<1$, then
+hold for all $r\in E_{1}$, where set $E_{1}$ is of logarithmic density 1. \end{lemma} The second lemma is the logarithmic derivative lemma for \(g(z+c)\), which can be found in [13, Corollary 1.2.1]. \begin{lemma}\cite{HK1} Let $g$ be a non-constant meromorphic function with finite order, and $c\in\mathbb{C}, \delta<1$.
+Then

-hold for all $r\not\in E_{2}$, where set $E_{2}$ is of finite logarithmic measure. \end{lem} Similarly, we also need to demonstrate the relationship between the characteristic functions of \(g(z+c)\) and \(g(z)\).
-Hence, we present the following conclusion, which originates from [\cite{CF1}, Theorem 2.1]. \begin{lem} Let $g$ be a meromorphic function with order \(\rho=\rho(g)<\infty\), and let \(c\) be a fixed non-zero complex number, then for each \(varepsilon>0\), we have
+holds for all $r\not\in E_{2}$, where set $E_{2}$ is of finite logarithmic measure. \end{lemma} Similarly, we also need to demonstrate the relationship between the characteristic functions of \(g(z+c)\) and \(g(z)\).
+Hence, we present the following conclusion, which originates from [6, Theorem 2.1]. \begin{lemma}\cite{CF1} Let $g$ be a meromorphic function with finite order \(\rho(g)\), and let \(c\) be a fixed non-zero complex number.
+Then for each \(\varepsilon>0\), we have